 Researchers included in the proposal must have a CAMS account and agree to participate in the project before the proposal can be submitted to the CFI.
-The CFI curricula vitae of the researchers will be appended to the proposal.
+The researchers' curricula vitae will be appended to the proposal by the partnering organization.